| Beyond

 have an external antenna connection just wrap a few loops of the lead in

 wire around the receiver itself and check the improved signals.
+External air-core or ferrite loops can

 make a big difference in medium wave reception.
 This is partly due to